 Plan your search

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, cover letter, reference list and prepare for job interviews, too.

 Join one or more of the new Walter Center Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
 Consult with community facilitators, connect with employers, and learn with fellow students about educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

 The job market

-The Interdepartmental B.A. degree in Anthropology and Linguistics opens doors to various career paths in business, research, teaching, advocacy, and public service.
+The interdepartmental major in Anthropology and Linguistics opens doors to various career paths in business, research, teaching, advocacy, and public service.
 It gives students the global information and thinking skills critical to success in the 21st century.
 As trends towards global interconnections increase, so should jobs requiring the skills obtained with a degree in Anthropology and Linguistics.

 Because IU offers undergraduate training in all four of the Anthropology sub-fields, employment is possible in each field.
 Entry-level professional positions are available in government, private archaeology firms, physical anthropology labs, and museums.
 Graduates work in environmental studies, public health, law enforcement, forensics, field studies, animal behavior, and intercultural training.

 In addition, Linguistics majors are noted for their attention to detail and strong analytical skills.
 Initial and long-term destinations for graduates include positions in education at all levels, non-governmental organizations, tourism and recreation, journalism, community outreach, and translation/literacy organizations.